 Mode of study

-Read our Early Childhood Studies at NUI Galway Blog for lots of interesting information for Early Years practitioners including articles on what it's like to be a student in NUI Galway, study tips, research conducted by our graduates and updates on developments in the Early Years Sector.
+Read our Early Childhood Studies at the University of Galway Blog for lots of interesting information for Early Years practitioners including articles on what it's like to be a student in University of Galway, study tips, research conducted by our graduates and updates on developments in the Early Years Sector.

 Curriculum InformationCurriculum information relates to the current academic year (in most cases).